PCTO-4Arob/docs/Idea.md

 Our team want to make rehabilitating exercises for people with <mark>multiple sclerosis</mark> more fun by trying to integrate these activities within our games, trying to make them accessible to all through innovative control systems.

 #### A complete description of our project can be found in the [src wiki](https://github.com/PCTO-OneTwoCode/src/wiki)

+### Possible application
+Our game focuses on enhancing dual-task skills, so it should be suitable for making the rehabilitation experience more fun and light.
+We think this game is also suitable for those who need to do arm rehabilitation or to enhance hand-eye coordination.